atfric/MemRBC/README.md

 ### Contributors

-Carl Woelper contributed code for a normal motion filter to the updates of coefficients in year 2024.
+Carl Woelper contributed code for a normal motion filter for the update of coefficients in year 2024.

 ### Acknowledgement